predigame/mazes/README.md

 - `maze-4.py` - load a maze from a file.
 - `maze-5.py` - continuation of `maze-4.py` but all whitespace is filled with coins.
 - `maze-6.py` - random maze that fills all whitespace with coins.

+## Next Steps

+Want to see actors in action?
+Take a look at the [Making Bacon](/examples/bacon) game.